COVID-19 Health and Safety Protocols

 How often are schools inspected?

-VCS schools are inspected for custodial effectiveness at least once a quarter and as needed.
+VCS schools are inspected for cleanliness at least once a quarter and additionally as requested by School or District Administration.

 What CDC recommended mitigation strategies are employed in schools?